 Research shows that about 30 percent of consumers would choose to deal with companies via social media rather than over the phone and, perhaps more surprisingly, nearly half of social media users with annual incomes over $200k prefer social media interaction over live customer service.
 Now, do you see why social media matters to your business?

 Be Active Where Customers Are

-If you’re not involved on the right social media channels, any efforts you’re putting into customer nurturing may be a wasted effort.
+If you’re not involved in the right social media channels, any efforts you’re putting into how you nurture existing customers may be a wasted effort.
 Luckily it’s pretty easy to figure this out.
 Facebook continues to be the largest and most popular social media platform with more than 1.49 billion users worldwide.
 You can’t afford to sit this one out; customers expect small businesses to have an active Facebook Business Page along with an up-to-date website.

 Don’t make the mistake of thinking that a Facebook page is the only social media you need to keep up with your customer demographic.
 There are two other platforms that are also influential: Twitter and LinkedIn.